anirudh-makuluri/smart-deploy/README.md

 ## 🧠 AI Capabilities

 - Detects language, framework, database, environment files, and more
+- **Streaming UI** — See the AI's thought process and analysis progress in real-time
-- Auto-generates install/build/run commands
+- **Auto-Generation** — Generates install/build/run commands and optimized Dockerfiles
-- Flags issues like missing server or mobile-only code
+- **Risk Assessment** — Flags issues like missing server components or security vulnerabilities
-- Summarizes project structure and deployability
+- **Structural Analysis** — Summarizes project architecture and provides a confidence score for deployment
-- Generates a structured JSON deployment profile
+- **Hadolint Integration** — Lints generated Dockerfiles to ensure best practices
-- Suggests the best deployment target (Amplify, Elastic Beanstalk, ECS Fargate, EC2, Cloud Run) based on your app
+- **Smart Routing** — Suggests the best deployment target (EC2 or Cloud Run) based on your app's needs

 ## 🏗️ Multi-Service Deployment